WhitakerLab/whitakerlab.github.io/_posts/blog/2018-01-03-Who's-Ang-Li.md

 <figure>
   <img src="/images/Who_s_Ang_Li/Chengbi.jpg"
        alt="chengbi">
   <figcaption> 2017 New Year’s Eve concert of Bi Cheng, a folk singer in China.
-(Photoed at Hangzhou in 2017) </figcaption>
+(Photo taken by me at Hangzhou in 2017) </figcaption>
 </figure>

 # Fish in scientific research